Generic rank of Betti map and unlikely intersections: Link with relative Manin-Mumford

 Let $X \subseteq \cA \rightarrow S$ be as in the relative Manin-Mumford conjecture \textit{which is defined over $\bar{\Q}$}.
 Note that $\cA_X \rightarrow S$ itself is an abelian scheme.
 Replacing $\cA \rightarrow S$ by $\cA_X \rightarrow S$, we may assume $\cA_X = \cA$.
 It suffices to prove $\codim_{\cA}(X) \le \dim S$.

-Let us prove it by induction on $(\dim S, g)$.
-When $\dim S = 0$ it follows from the classical Manin-Mumford conjecture (first proven by Raynaud \cite{RaynaudCourbes-sur-une} and then re-proven by many others).
+Let us prove it by induction on $(\dim S, g)$, upward on both parameters.
+When $\dim S = 0$ it follows from the classical Manin-Mumford conjecture (first proved by Raynaud \cite{RaynaudCourbes-sur-une} and then re-proved by many others).
 The conclusion for the case $g = 0$ is easily true.